Building managers guide

 Building managers must serve as the POC (i.e., impairment coordinator) for the Fire Watch Program in their building(s), which is overseen by SRM Fire Safety and complies with the Virginia Statewide Fire Prevention Code 2012.
-Fire Watch is a temporary measure intended to ensure continuous and systematic surveillance of an entire building or a portion of it by one or more qualified individuals (e.g., building managers) to identify and control fire hazards, detect early signs of unwanted fire, raise alarm of fire, and notify the fire department of fire, as necessary.
+Fire Watch is a temporary measure intended to ensure continuous and systematic surveillance of an entire or portion of a building by one or more qualified individuals to identify and control fire hazards, detect early signs of unwanted fire, raise alarm of fire, and notify the fire department.
 Building managers must implement the program if a fire protection system (i.e., fire alarm, smoke detector or sprinkler system) is out of service for any amount of time by either instructing tenants to evacuate the building and then closing the building, or implementing an approved Fire Watch Program.

-If the Fire Watch Program is necessary, impairment coordinators (e.g., building managers) must take the following steps:
+If the Fire Watch Program is necessary, impairment coordinators must:

 - Notify the fire department and VCU Operations Center at (804) 828-9444 of the fire protection system outage.